-The Directors' biographies are set out on page 6.
+The Directors' biographies are set out on page 7.

 The Board regularly reviews the composition of the Board to ensure that it has the necessary breadth and depth of skills to support the ongoing development of the Group.
-Whilst there is no Finance Director on the Board, the overview of the finance function was the responsibility of Nigel Caine, aided by a non-Board Financial Controller.
+Whilst there is no Finance Director on the Board, the overview of the finance function is the responsibility of Piotr Schabik, aided by a non-Board Financial Controller.